what does the yeezy–khalifa twitter fight say about how kanye views women?

 Image via Instagram

 By now you've probably heard about Kanye and Wiz Khalifa's war of tweets.
-It's the stuff rap journos's dreams are made of: Wiz disses Kanye's new album name, Ye mistakes Wiz's "KK" weed reference for a swipe at Kim, Yeezy unleashes his godly wrath.
-In the now-deleted ream of insults, Kanye claimed to own Wiz's kid and couldn't resist slinging yet another slew of slut-shamey insult towards Amber Rose, his ex-girlfriend and Wiz's ex-wife.
+It's the stuff rap journalist's dreams are made of.
+Wiz disses Kanye's new album name, Ye mistakes Wiz's advice to "hit this kk" -- a weed reference -- for a swipe at Kim before unleashing his godly wrath.
+In the now-deleted stream of insults, Kanye claimed to own Wiz's kid and couldn't resist slinging yet another slew of slut-shamey insult towards Amber Rose, his ex-girlfriend and Wiz's ex-wife.
 In case you missed them, here are all of Kanye's tweets pertaining to Amber.

-My Beautiful Dark Twisted Fantasy in particular centres around this idea; the contrast between darkness and light as Kanye struggles to figure out how to achieve greatness whilst still indulging his human impulses.
-It's no coincidence that it's largely a record about the end of his relationship with Rose and his burgeoning love of Kim.
+My Beautiful Dark Twisted Fantasy in particular centers around this idea; the contrast between darkness and light as Kanye struggles to figure out how to achieve greatness while still indulging his human impulses.
+It's no coincidence that it's largely a record about the end of his relationship with Rose and his burgeoning love for Kim.
 He even predicts the way in which he'll transform the latter from a "porn star" to an Oscars-attending, Oscar de la Renta-wearing icon.

 Where does that leave Amber Rose?
 As the stripper he discarded, one whose sexuality he couldn't contain in couture and whose appeal didn't match his own aspirations to cultural iconography.
 He positions himself, then, as the gatekeeper between the bawdy and the brilliant; to raise Kim on a pedestal, he has to crush Rose underfoot.
 He perpetually feels he needs to keep those scales balanced.
 The contrast is so cut and dry it hurts—and it speaks more to West's own insecurities than Rose's character.